kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 2. There are no data gaps
 3. Data are presented in 'long' or 'narrow' format (not 'wide' format -- see "**Long Formatting**"" section).

+### Uploading and formatting raw data files

+Unformatted data files can be uploaded to the `pre-proc` folder in your github repository and processed with R. Saving raw data in the same repository helps to keep track of how the data has been treated.
+Raw files can be uploaded as `.csv` or `.xlsx`.
+However, formatted data has to be saved as `.csv` in the `layers` folder.

+In addition to `pre-proc`, a `prep` folder has been set up for data formatting.
+Inside the folder:
+- several sub-folders exist to house formatted data files for each goal/sub-goal
+- `prep.r` is where formatting occurs for each goal/sub-goal.
+- `README` is where you can record information on raw data files and processing for future reference

 **Example of data in the appropriate format:**

 ![](./fig/formatting_data_example.png)